Xevnar/filetype.nvim/README.md

         complex_ft_ignore = {
         },

+        -- Set a default filetype in the case no matching filetype is detected default_filetype = "foo",
+    },

+    -- This table defines the behaviour of the functions in `filetype.detect` detection_settings = {
-        -- Force check the first line of the file for a shebang if default_filetype is set force_shebang_check = true, -- default is false
+        -- Specify the number of lines to check if before deciding that the contents -- don't provide hints to the filetype line_check_limit = 500, -- default is 10 lines

         -- Check if the entirety of the shell file for a hint of the executable being used;
         -- currently only checks for `tclsh`
-        check_sh_contents = true, -- default is false
+        sh_check_contents = true, -- default is false

         -- The default behaviour when a shebang is detected is to set the filetype to binary -- used unless the there is mapping from the binary name to filetype defined.